EllaHanson/CS-477-Satillite-Visualization/src/index.md

   data-lat="20"
   data-scale="450"
-  data-country="United States of America" data-countries="United States of America, China" data-time="2017-2017"
+  data-country="United States of America" data-countries="United States of America, China" data-show-launches="true" data-time="2017-2017"
   >
   date time segement is 2005 and it is usa v all